kr8gz/PlayerStatistics/README.md

 ### Pagination
-In addition to clicking the arrow buttons at the bottom, you can use `/stats page` to easily jump between pages (using the command output above as an example):
+In addition to clicking the arrow buttons at the bottom, you can use `/stats page` to quickly jump between pages (using the command output above as an example):

 ![Pagination example](gallery/pages.png)